-Please note that this chart only addresses the general local option taxes collected by the Department of Revenue on behalf of the counties or school districts.
+Please note that this chart only addresses the general local option taxes collected by the Department of Revenue on behalf of the counties, school districts, and the Catawba Indian tribal government.
 It does not address the local taxes on sales of accommodations or on sales of prepared meals that are collected directly by the counties.